ligi/docs/docs/trezor-faq/_sources/affiliate.rst.txt

 Why should I join the affiliate program?
 ----------------------------------------

-Our affiliate program let's you share the success of our product and earn bitcoins by promoting it, while at the same time you help to secure the Bitcoin world.
+Our affiliate program lets you share the success of our product and earn bitcoins by promoting it, while at the same time you help to secure the Bitcoin world.
 You are free to refer your blog readers, site visitors, friends, etc.

 Bitcoin is an emerging niche market and our product is currently one of the safest ways to store and use bitcoins.
 This in combination leads to a very high conversion rates if marketed correctly.